varocketry/guitar-mastery-hub/public/lessons/lesson_013_walking_bass_lines.md

 ---

-## ðŸŽ¸ STRUMMING PATTERN FOR THIS LESSON
+## 🎸 STRUMMING PATTERN FOR THIS LESSON

 ### Basic Root-Down-Up Pattern